prabhakarsharma-pythonaire/customer-sgementation/README.md

 The script begins by importing necessary libraries such as NumPy, pandas, seaborn, and matplotlib.
 It then loads the dataset "Mall_Customers.csv" using pandas and performs exploratory data analysis to understand the distribution of gender, annual income, and age.

 Next, it selects the "Annual Income" and "Spending Score" columns as features for clustering.
-The Within-Cluster-Sum-of-Squares (WCSS) method is used to determine the optimal number of clusters, and an elbow plot is generated to visualize the results.
+The Within-Cluster-Sum-of-Squares (WCSS) method is used to determine the optimal number of clusters, and an elbow plot is generated to visualize the results..

 The K-means clustering algorithm is applied with the optimal number of clusters, and cluster labels are assigned to each data point.
 The clusters are plotted on a scatter plot, with different colors representing each cluster and centroids marked.